gamephysicsweekend/VulkanRenderer/README.md

 ```
 Mouse look to rotate the camera around the origin.
 Scroll to zoom.
+"R" to reset the scene.
 "T" to pause and unpause time.
-"R" to reset the scene.
-"Y" to step the simulation by a single frame.
+"Y" to step the simulation by a single frame (only works when the simulation is paused).
 ```